Supreme Soviet of the Soviet Union

 By the Soviet constitutions of 1936 and 1977, the Supreme Soviet was defined as the highest organ of state power in the Soviet Union and was imbued with great lawmaking powers.
-In practice, however, it was a pseudo-parliament that did little more than rubber-stamp decisions already made by the USSR's executive organs and the CPSU — always by unanimous consent — and listen to the General Secretary's speeches.
+In practice, however, it was a rubber stamp parliament which did little more than ratify decisions already made by the Soviet Union's executive organs and the Communist Party of the Soviet Union (CPSU) – always by unanimous consent – and listen to the General Secretary's speeches.
 This was in accordance with the Stalinist CPSU's principle of democratic centralism and became the norm for other Communist legislatures.

+History

+The Supreme Soviet of the Soviet Union (Верхо́вный Сове́т СССР, Verkhovny Sovet SSSR) was the highest legislative body in the Soviet Union from 1938 to 1991.
+It succeeded the Congress of Soviets of the Soviet Union and functioned as the nominal supreme organ of state power according to the 1936 Soviet Constitution.

+History

+The Supreme Soviet replaced the Congress of Soviets in 1938 and was theoretically the highest authority in the USSR.
+In practice, however, it usually rubber-stamped decisions made by the Communist Party and its Politburo.

+Originally, it was composed of two chambers of equal legislative power: